Charles Van Doren: "The Quiz Show Scandal"

 "The Quiz Show Scandal" is a documentary that first aired on PBS on January 6, 1992, as an episode of the fourth season of American Experience.
 Produced by Julian Krainin and Michael R. Lawrence, the one-hour program explored the corruption of the 1950s quiz show scandals, particularly that involving Van Doren and Twenty-One.
 Van Doren spoke with the producers but eventually declined to participate in the program.
 "The Quiz Show Scandal" was one of the most popular episodes of the series.

 Quiz Show film

 The story of the quiz show scandal and Van Doren's role in it is depicted in the 1994 film Quiz Show, produced and directed by Robert Redford, in which Van Doren is portrayed by Ralph Fiennes.
 The film made $24 million by April 1995, and was nominated for Academy Awards in the categories of Best Picture, Best Director, Best Actor in a Supporting Role, and Best Adapted Screenplay.

 The film earned several critiques questioning its use of dramatic license, its accuracy, and the motivation behind its making.
-The movie's critics have included Joseph Stone, the New York prosecutor who began the investigations; and Jeffrey Hart, a Dartmouth College scholar and senior editor of National Review; and a longtime friend of Van Doren, who saw the film as falsely implying tension between Van Doren and his accomplished father.
+The movie's critics have included Joseph Stone, the New York prosecutor who began the investigations, Jeffrey Hart, a Dartmouth College scholar and senior editor of National Review, and a longtime friend of Van Doren, who saw the film as falsely implying tension between Van Doren and the latter's accomplished father.